mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 * ⑧ Points of the story
 * ⑨ To whom the story is assigned

-To [archive](#archive) or delete a story, click the **...** icon on the upper-right corner of the card, and then select the corresponding option:
+You can [archive](#archive) or delete a story: click the **...** icon on the upper-right corner of the card, and then select the corresponding option:

 {{< figure src="/attachments/developerportal/collaborate/epics/archive-delete-story.png" >}}

-To move a card within a swimlane or across swimlanes, drag the card to the new location.
+You can move a card within a swimlane or across swimlanes.
+To do so, drag the card to the new location.

-Click the story card to open the [story details](#story-details) dialog box.
+You can click a story card to view the [story details](#story-details).

 ### 2.3 Story Details {#story-details}

 When you click the card of a story, the story details dialog box opens.

 On the upper-right corner, you can click the link icon to copy the link to the story.
 Click the  ellipsis (**...**) icon to open a pop-up menu that allows you to clone, [archive](#archive), or delete the story.
+The clone option allows you to start creating a copy of the story.

 {{< figure src="/attachments/developerportal/collaborate/epics/story-details-page-icons.png" >}}

-{{% alert color="info" %}}The clone option allows you to start creating a copy of the story.
-The title is pre-filled as *Copy - [original story title]*, and the other details are pre-filled with values from the original story.{{% /alert %}}

 The story details dialog box shows the following items: